precice/tutorials/turek-hron-fsi3/README.md

 ![FSI3 watchpoint](images/tutorials-turek-hron-fsi3-tip-plot.png)

-Before running the simulation again, you may want to cleanup any result files using the script `Allclean`.
+Before running the simulation again, you may want to cleanup any result files using the script `clean-tutorial.sh`.

 ## Mesh refinement